josephg/reference-crdts/README.md

   originLeft: Id | null, // null for start.
 Aka "parent" in automerge semantics.

   originRight: Id | null, // Only used by yjs.
 Null for end.
   seq: number, // Only used by automerge.
 Larger than all known sequence numbers when created.
+  insertAfter: boolean, // Only for sync9.
+Are we inserting before / after our parent?

   isDeleted: boolean,
 }